Dysarthria in Adults

 • providing feedback and encouragement; and

-• optimizing the ability to hear the speaker and to see the speaker's visual communication cues (e.g., by wearing prescribed hearing aids and glasses during conversations).
+• optimizing the ability to hear the speaker and to see their visual communication cues (e.g., by wearing prescribed hearing aids and glasses during conversations).

 Environmental Modification